-Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans who may have been exposed to DU are those who were: on, in or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.
+Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans may have been exposed to DU when they were on, in, or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.

 Health problems associated with depleted uranium

 DU is a potential health hazard if it enters the body, such as through embedded fragments, contaminated wounds, and inhalation or ingestion.
-Simply riding in a vehicle with DU weapons or DU shielding will not expose a Servicemember to significant amounts of DU or external radiation.
+This is because U’s radiation, while of high energy, penetrates poorly through tissues in the body.
+Simply riding in a vehicle with DU weapons or DU shielding will not expose a service member to significant amounts of DU or external radiation.

 The potential for health effects from internal exposure is related to the amount of DU that enters a person’s body.
-If DU enters the body, it may remain in the body.
-Studies show high doses may especially affect the kidneys.
+Inhaled DU particles are likely cleared from the lungs over several years.
+DU fragments may remain for many years.
+Older studies show high exposures to U may especially affect the kidneys.

-So far no health problems associated with DU exposure have been found in Veterans exposed to DU.
+So far, no health problems associated with DU exposure have been found in Veterans exposed to DU in friendly fire events.
 Researchers and clinicians continue to monitor the health of these Veterans.
-Go to the Department of Defense's Depleted Uranium (DU) Library to learn about results of medical and scientific research and other DU topics.

 If you are concerned about depleted uranium exposure during service, talk to your health care provider or local VA Environmental Health Coordinator.
 Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-up Program.